callstack/haul/docs/hmr/Setup.md

 Navigation.registerComponent('MyScreen', () => MyScreen);
 ```

-After wrapping those with `makeHot` it should looke like this:
+After wrapping those with `makeHot` it should look like this:

 ```javascript
 AppRegistry.registerComponent('MyApp', makeHot(() => MyApp));